-- Review of payments to staff: - Review of payments to suppliers and other third parties: - Review of grant and other income streams; - Review of some key financial control procedures: - Discussions with finance staff; - Consideration of the record maintained by the Accounting Officer of the oversight they have exercised; - Consideration of the programme of internal scrutiny implemented by the Academy Trust in order to comply with its obligations under 3.1 of the Academies Financial Handbook 2019, issued by the ESFA.
+- Review of payments to staff; - Review of payments to suppliers and other third parties; - Review of grant and other income streams; - Review of some key financial control procedures; - Discussions with finance staff; - Consideration of the record maintained by the Accounting Officer of the oversight they have exercised; - Consideration of the programme of internal scrutiny implemented by the Academy Trust in order to comply with its obligations under 3.1 of the Academies Financial Handbook 2020, issued by the ESFA. - Consideration of compliance with the 'musts' in the Academies Financial Handbook.